 - You may consider a modular second story built offsite and later transferred and integrated to your home to save effort and plenty of time.

-- Adding another storey would mean putting a new stairway, which has a significant impact on your existing ground floor plan.
-So it’s important to assess the layout and renovate your ground floor, holding off renovating kitchen, bathrooms, and other expensive rooms for the meantime.
+- Adding another story would mean putting a new stairway, which has a significant impact on your existing ground floor plan.
+So it’s important to assess the layout and renovate your ground floor, holding off renovating the kitchen, bathrooms, and other expensive rooms in the meantime.
 You don’t want to end up demolishing any rooms that you’ve just recently renovated.

 2. Consider the Method of Construction

 One crucial aspect of a home extension design is the construction method.
-You want your new home addition as durable and long-lasting, like your current infrastructure.
-The traditional extension method is block and block or brick and block with an insulated cavity.
+You want your new home addition as durable and long-lasting, as your current infrastructure.
+The traditional extension method is block and block or brick and blocks with an insulated cavity.
 However, with advancing insulation standards, homes can benefit from better energy efficiency using good alternatives, including the following:

 - Steel Frame: A steel frame is eco-friendly.
 Steel construction entails less use of resources such as water and emits lesser carbon dioxide than wood-based designs.
 It comes prefabricated, which is suitable for large spans, creating spacious internal open spaces.